NEONScience/NEON-utilities/neonUtilities/README.md

 A cheat sheet for the `neonUtilities` package is available [here](https://www.neonscience.org/sites/default/files/cheat-sheet-neonUtilities.pdf).

-See [NEON Data Tutorials](https://www.neonscience.org/resources/learning-hub/tutorials) for more information, particularly the [Download and Explore](https://www.neonscience.org/resources/learning-hub/tutorials/download-explore-neon-data) and [neonUtilities](https://www.neonscience.org/resources/learning-hub/tutorials/neondatastackr) tutorials.
+See [NEON Data Tutorials](https://www.neonscience.org/resources/learning-hub/tutorials) for more information, particularly the [Get Started](https://www.neonscience.org/resources/learning-hub/tutorials/get-started-neon-data-series-data-tutorials) tutorial series.

 This package is actively maintained - please post any issues [here](https://github.com/NEONScience/NEON-utilities/issues) and tag @chrlaney and/or @cklunch.